-Figure 6-5 Moving a Window
+Figure 6-5 Mouse Cursor for Moving a Window

 Move the mouse around.
 The ghost window will follow.
-Click the left mouse button to place the window in a new location.
+Click the left mouse button to place tho window in a new location.

 Choose "Shape", and notice that you are prompted to sweep out another window.
 Your original window will have the shape of the window you sketch out.